 Living moss walls

 Moss is close to the perfect material for greening a wall.
-It is light, needs no soil to speak of, asks for no feeding, and once established lives on shade, humidity and the occasional misting rather than a pumped irrigation system.
+It is light, needs no soil to speak of, asks for no feeding, and once established it lives on shade, humidity and the occasional misting rather than a pumped irrigation system.
+A living moss wall is quiet, soft to look at, and far less trouble than a wall of potted plants once it has taken.

 Living, not preserved

-Be clear which you want.
+Be clear from the outset which you want.
 Much of what is sold as a "moss wall" is preserved moss: real moss treated so it stays soft and green but is no longer alive, used purely as decoration indoors.
-A living moss wall is a different thing, a genuine growing surface that needs the right conditions.
-This guide is about the living kind.
+It never grows, never needs water and never needs light, but nor does it cool a room or hold humidity the way a living surface does.
+A living moss wall is a different thing, a genuine growing surface that needs the right conditions to stay green.
+This guide is about the living kind; the preserved sort is covered in preserved moss walls.

 What it needs

 Shade and humidity are everything.
 A living moss wall wants a spot out of direct sun, ideally north-facing or well shaded, with still, damp air.
-A bright bathroom, a shaded courtyard or a north wall all suit it; a sunny living room does not.
-Without enough humidity it browns and you are back to misting daily.
+A bright bathroom, a shaded courtyard or a north-facing garden wall all suit it; a sunny living room does not.
+Without enough moisture in the air it browns, and you are back to misting it daily to keep it alive, which defeats the point of a wall meant to look after itself.

 Building one

 The usual approach is a shallow framed panel backed with a moisture-holding medium such as a felt mat or a fine substrate, onto which moss is pressed or grown in.
-Keep the panel evenly damp while the moss grips, using rainwater if you can.
-The slurry method works for covering an awkward shape: paint blended moss onto the backing and keep it misted until it knits.
-Once it has taken, the wall largely looks after itself in the right spot.
+Keep the panel evenly damp while the moss grips, using rainwater if you can, since the moss knits down far quicker when it never dries.
+The slurry method works for covering an awkward shape or a pattern: paint blended moss onto the backing and keep it misted until it takes hold.
+None of this is fast.
+Expect months for the moss to bind properly and a year or more before a panel looks fully established, and resist the urge to hurry it along with feed, which moss does not want.

 Indoors, and the humidity question

 A living wall indoors lives or dies on humidity.
 Ordinary heated rooms sit too dry for moss to stay green, so an indoor living wall realistically needs either a naturally humid spot, a bright bathroom being the classic, or some help: regular misting, a nearby humidifier, or a sealed glass-fronted frame that holds moisture like a vertical terrarium.
 A room hovering around the upper half of the humidity range gives moss a fighting chance; a dry lounge does not.
-If you simply want green on the wall and not a maintenance habit, preserved moss is the practical answer, covered in preserved moss walls.
+If you simply want green on the wall and not a maintenance habit, preserved moss is the practical answer.

 Watering without a flood

 The trick with any vertical planting is wetting it evenly without water sheeting straight to the floor.
 Mist by hand for a small panel, or for a larger one fit a simple drip line along the top and let gravity carry moisture down through the backing.
 Whatever the method, the backing wants to stay damp like a wrung-out cloth, never running, and a waterproof tray or channel at the base catches the surplus.
-Rainwater keeps the moss greener and spares the wall the limescale that hard tap water leaves.
+Rainwater keeps the moss greener and spares both the leaves and the frame the limescale that hard tap water leaves behind.

 ← Back to projects